-- Avoid Heavy Traffic: Driving your motorcycle among cars and trucks can be dangerous, so it's best to avoid congested roads.
+- Avoid Heavy Traffic: Driving your motorcycle among motor vehicles can be dangerous, so it's best to avoid congested roads.

 - Avoid Alcohol and Drug Impairment: Drinking alcohol before driving a motorcycle is illegal in many states and always enhances the risk of an accident.

 - Riding Defensively: The best way to avoid road rash accidents is by always being prepared for the unexpected.
-Riders should be aware of their surroundings and be vigilant about spotting any potential hazards ahead.
+Riders should be aware of their surroundings and vigilant about spotting any potential hazards.

-- At-Fault Riders: Scooter riders who collide with a car or another motorcycle also risk road rash injury.
+- At-Fault Riders: Scooter riders who collide with a car or another motorcycle also risk road rash.